 The Digital Commons Network brings together free, full-text scholarly articles from hundreds of universities and colleges worldwide.
 Curated by university librarians and their supporting institutions, the Network includes a growing collection of peer-reviewed journal articles, book chapters, dissertations, working papers, conference proceedings, and other original scholarly work.

-The GeoRef database provides access to the most comprehensive geoscience literature of the world.
-It contains millions of references to geoscience maps, journal articles, and non-journal literature.
-The database includes references to all publications of the U.S. Geological Survey.
+The GeoRef database provides access to geoscience literature from around the world.
+It contains geoscience maps, journal articles, non-journal literature, and references to all publications of the U.S. Geological Survey.
 Master's theses and doctoral dissertations from US and Canadian universities are also covered.
 Coverage for North American resources starts in 1669, whereas worldwide coverage starts in 1933.

 The Networked Digital Library of Theses and Dissertations (NDLTD) Union Catalog contains more than four million records of electronic theses and dissertations from the early 1900s to the present.

 Resource for finding open access graduate theses and dissertations published around the world.
 Metadata (information about the theses) comes from over 1100 colleges, universities, and research institutions.
-OATD currently indexes almost 5 million theses and dissertations.
+OATD currently indexes nearly 7 million theses and dissertations.

 PQDT Open provides the full text of open access dissertations and theses free of charge.
 You can quickly and easily locate dissertations and theses relevant to your discipline, and view the complete text in PDF format.